etn-ccis/blui-react-component-library/docs/Drawer.md

 # Drawer
 The Drawer component is a wrapper around the Material UI Drawer that adds specific PX Blue functionality and styling.
 It is used to organize content (typically navigation links) in a collapsible side panel.
-The PX Blue Drawer includes helper components for `DrawerHeader`, `DrawerSubheader`, `DrawerBody`, `DrawerNavGroup`, and `DrawerFooter` to help organize the content.
+The PX Blue Drawer includes helper components for `DrawerHeader`, `DrawerSubheader`, `DrawerBody`, `DrawerNavGroup`, `DrawerFooter`, and `DrawerLayout` to help organize the content.

 <div style="width: 100%; text-align: center">
     <img width="100%" style="max-width: 200px" alt="Nested Drawer" src="./images/drawer.png">